Psychopoulet/split-frames/README.md

 ## Doc

-> Works very well with, for example, [serialport](https://www.npmjs.com/package/serialport) for industrial protocols
+> Works very well with, for example, [serialport](https://www.npmjs.com/package/serialport) for industrial protocols like Concert

 ### Methods